Frederick Noel Hamilton Wills: Marriage and family

 His son MDH Wills was a captain in the Coldstream Guards at the time he was reported missing in Africa in July 1943 and was later confirmed dead.
-He is remembered on the MEDJEZ-EL-BAB MEMORIAL in Tunisa.
+He is remembered on the MEDJEZ-EL-BAB MEMORIAL in Tunisia.

 Purchase of Miserden Park Estate

 Captain Wills purchased the Miserden Park Estate from Mr A W Leathham in 1913.
 The estate contained a fine.

 Foundation of Rendcomb College

-Noel Wills described himself as 'a dreamer', though his dreams were inspired by philosophical insight, sensitivity to others and a profound concern for the inequalities evident in the society in which he lived.
-With the advantage of privilege, he felt the need to empower those less fortunate and in doing so showed a foresight borne out by huge changes to the education system in the first half of the century and the genesis of grammar school education.
-In his words, 'When opportunity comes to the favoured few alone, how small an advance can be anticipated'.

 The Wills family was no stranger when it came to educational altruism; the founder's uncle and three of his cousins had founded and endowed buildings at Bristol University.
 It was perhaps destined that Noel Wills would also make his mark on the world of education.
 In 1918, the founder bought Rendcomb Park with a view to forming a 'Transition School' to provide a free boarding education to about forty boys from the elementary schools of Gloucestershire and prepare them for entry to Public School.
 He envisaged that by giving them 'the best possible education, some would gain entry by scholarship to Public Schools and perhaps, a few, ultimately to University.
 This initial vision was broad and generous, involving supplements from the endowment to subsidise scholarships and leaving scholarships for those who could not secure entry to Public Schools for 'assistance in beginning professions and trades'.
 This vision evolved in the next two years in part by the Christmas gift that Mrs Wills had given her husband in 1917: An Adventure in Education by J H Simpson.